Last Updated:

 • Usually single storey though some roof spaces have now been converted into bedrooms.

 The homestead often began as a simple rectangular building.
-As the family’s fortunes grew, they extended it to the back to form the spine of a T. If their fortunes continued to prosper, they added a second extension at the back to form an H shape.
-Unlike English manor houses, which also often have an H shape, the front door is usually in the centre of the front facade.
+As the family’s fortunes grew, this was extended to the back to form the spine of a T. If their fortunes continued to prosper, a second extension was added at the back to form a H shape.
+Unlike English manor houses, which also often have a H shape, the front door is usually in the centre of the front facade.
 (Rather than in the centre of the middle with two wings at the side.)

 In addition to their attractive central gables, the charm of a CapeDutch homestead also lies in the surrounding buildings.
-These were usually designed in a simpler but similar style: thatched, white-washed with small-paned windows painted green.
-These would be servants quarters, laundry, stables and wine cellars.
-If the young man of the household took a wife whilst his parents were still alive, then he might be set up in a “young mans house” .
-Or Jonkmanshuis in Afrikaans.
+The buildings were usually designed in a simpler but similar style.
+The young man of the house would have a “young mans house” set up for him if he took a wife whilst his parents were still alive.
+They were thatched, white-washed with small-paned windows painted green.
+These would house servants quarters, laundry, stables and wine cellars.
 This was a simpler version of the main homestead.
-Low white-washed walls surrounded the manor house and buildings and all in all it made for an extremely harmonious composition.
+Low white-washed walls surrounded all of these buildings and it made for an extremely harmonious composition.

 Cape Dutch architecture in Stellenbosch, Dorp Street